Middle Kingdom of Egypt: Decline into the Second Intermediate Period

 A kneeling statue of Sobekhotep V, one of the pharaohs from the declining years of the Middle Kingdom.

-After the death of Sobeknefru, the throne may have passed to Sekhemre Khutawy Sobekhotep, though in older studies Wegaf, who had previously been the Great Overseer of Troops, was thought to have reigned next.
+After the death of Sobekneferu, the throne may have passed to Sekhemre Khutawy Sobekhotep, though in older studies Wegaf, who had previously been the Great Overseer of Troops, was thought to have reigned next.
 Beginning with this reign, Egypt was ruled by a series of ephemeral kings for about ten to fifteen years.
 Ancient Egyptian sources regard these as the first kings of the Thirteenth Dynasty, though the term dynasty is misleading, as most kings of the Thirteenth Dynasty were not related.
 The names of these short-lived kings are attested on a few monuments and graffiti, and their succession order is only known from the Turin Canon, although even this is not fully trusted.

 After the initial dynastic chaos, a series of longer-reigning, better-attested kings ruled for about fifty to eighty years.
 The strongest king of this period, Neferhotep I, ruled for eleven years and maintained effective control of Upper Egypt, Nubia, and the Delta, with the possible exceptions of Xois and Avaris.
 Neferhotep I was even recognized as the suzerain of the ruler of Byblos, indicating that the Thirteenth Dynasty was able to retain much of the power of the Twelfth Dynasty, at least up to his reign.
 At some point during the 13th Dynasty, Xois, and Avaris began governing themselves, the rulers of Xois being the Fourteenth Dynasty, and the Asiatic rulers of Avaris being the Hyksos of the Fifteenth Dynasty.
 According to Manetho, this latter revolt occurred during the reign of Neferhotep's successor, Sobekhotep IV, though there is no archaeological evidence.
 Sobekhotep IV was succeeded by the short reign of Sobekhotep V, who was followed by Wahibre Ibiau, then Merneferre Ai.
 Wahibre Ibiau ruled ten years, and Merneferre Ai ruled for twenty-three years, the longest of any Thirteenth Dynasty king, but neither of these two kings left as many attestations as either Neferhotep of Sobekhotep IV.
 Despite this, they both seem to have held at least parts of Lower Egypt.
 After Merneferre Ai, however, no king left his name on any object found outside the south.
 This begins the final portion of the Thirteenth Dynasty when southern kings continue to reign over Upper Egypt.
 But when the unity of Egypt fully disintegrated, the Middle Kingdom gave way to the Second Intermediate Period.